serverless/serverless/docs/providers/aws/guide/variables.md

    };
 }
 ```
-If your use case requires handling with dynamic/async data sources (ie. DynamoDB, API calls...etc), you can also return a promise that would be resolved as the value of the variable:
+If your use case requires handling with dynamic/async data sources (ie. DynamoDB, API calls...etc), you can also return a Promise that would be resolved as the value of the variable:

 # serverless.yml
 service: new-service